nrfconnect/sdk-nrf/doc/nrf/dm_adding_code.rst

    west update

 After that, to modify the |NCS| version associated with your app, change the ``revision`` value in the manifest file to the `sdk-nrf`_ Git tag, SHA, or the branch you want to use, save the file, and run ``west update``.
-See :ref:`zephyr:west-multi-repo` for more details.
+See :ref:`zephyr:west-basics` for more details.